All Episodes

 Majority oppose this, and more and more people will oppose it the more they are told what's in it.

-Now I mentioned that Michael Tanner at the Cato Institute has a piece.
+Now, I mentioned that Michael Tannert at the Cato Institute has a piece, and he says that Obamacare is now a bigger mess.

-He focuses on the uh Medicaid expansion.
+He focuses on the Medicaid expansion.

-Because it gets a little, or it can get a little complicated when it needn't be, because it uses terms that are a little nebulous, but I'll try my best.
+Now, let me summarize this, because it gets a little, or it can get a little complicated when it needn't be, because it uses terms that are a little nebulous, but I'll try my best.

 What we do here is make the complex understandable.

-The health care law, in order for Obama to get a score on the total cost from the CBO of under a trillion dollars, shifted much of the new expense to the states.
+The healthcare law, in order for Obama to get a score on the total cost from the CBO of under a trillion dollars, shifted much of the new expense to the states.

-The health care law requires the states to bear the brunt of most of the costs of insuring all the 30 to 40, whatever million numbers of people that don't have insurance.
+The healthcare law requires the states to bear the brunt of most of the costs of insuring all the 30 to 40, whatever million numbers of people that don't have insurance.

-And largely this occurs through the Medicaid program.
+And largely, this occurs through the Medicaid program.

 Well, the states don't have a lot of money.